 Analyzing Alphabet's Short Interest

-Alphabet's (NASDAQ:GOOG) short percent of float has fallen 7.25% since its last report.
-The company recently reported that it has 1.75 million shares sold short, which is 0.64% of all regular shares that are available for trading.
-Based on its trading volume, it would take traders 1.1 days to cover their short positions on average.
+Alphabet's (NASDAQ:GOOGL) short percent of float has fallen 11.58% since its last report.
+The company recently reported that it has 2.51 million shares sold short, which is 0.84% of all regular shares that are available for trading.
+Based on its trading volume, it would take traders 1.3 days to cover their short positions on average.

 Why Short Interest Matters